 Awards and Recognition

-Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization, Harry has been recognized among the top immigration practitioners in the United States.
+Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization, since 1980, Harry has been recognized among the top immigration practitioners in the United States.

 - AV Preeminent rated, Martindale Hubbell